corda/corda-docs/content/en/docs/cenm/1.3/config-identity-manager-parameters.md

   * **trustStore**:
   Trust store configuration for the SSL PKI root of trust.
     * **location**:
-    The location in the file system of the keystore containing the SSL PKI root of trust.
+    The location in the file system of the keystore containing the Auth service root of trust.
     * **password**:
     The password for the trust root keystore.
-  * **issuer**: The \"iss\" claim in the JWT - needs to be set to the same value as in the Auth Service's configuration.
+  * **issuer**: The \"iss\" claim in the JWT - you must set the same value as in the Auth Service's configuration.
 Required unless authentication is disabled.
   * **leeway**: Defines the amount of time, in seconds, allowed when checking JSON Web Token (JWT) issuance and expiration times.
 Required unless authentication is disabled.
 We recommend a default time of **10 seconds**.

 ## Obfuscated configuration files